enjuichang/infoGAN-infotheory/README.md

 # infoGAN-infothoery
-This repository shows the building of an infoGAN algorithm along with a discussion of the use of information theory in Chen et al. (2016).
+Information Theory is a developed theory on information communication, processing, and compressing.
+The use of information theory in Chen et al. (2016) shows the possibility of implementing Mutual Information (MI) in Machine Learning (ML) context.
+However, the authors did not explicitly dicuss the differences between the classical view of MI and their description.
+Therefore, we discussed the differences and similarities between the two as well as building a infoGAN based on the paper and code from the authors in OpenAI.